 - Proficiency in Microsoft Office to include Word, Excel and PowerPoint; knowledge of/proficiency in Google Suite tools preferred.
 Basic database skills are desired.

-Some international travel may be required in this role.
-These locations often are in remote locations and may require significant time and varying modes of travel.
+- Some international travel is required in this role, primarily to NDI field locations.
+These locations are sometimes remote and may require significant time and varying modes of travel.
 Designated locations also may at times be considered less secure and with greater risk to NDI employees.
-Physical Requirements

 - Sitting/mobility-to work at a desk and move around work areas.